It’s easy to complain when you’re not in power, but when the tables are turned in politics, so do the expectations of the public.

 What Does The Freedom Caucus Want?

-Some members of the Freedom Caucus have argued for as much as a 30% cut to the state budget, which would represent a historic drop to the government’s funding and likely layoffs of state employees.
+Some candidates and legislators aligned with the Freedom Caucus have argued for as much as a 30% cut to the state budget, which would represent a historic drop to the government’s funding and likely layoffs of state employees.

 Others have argued for significant property tax cuts and even getting rid of residential property taxes altogether.